Neurocritical Care Fellowship

 Education

 Neurocritical Care fellows train in close collaboration with fellows from the anesthesia and surgical critical care fellowship programs thanks to a unique, interdepartmental didactic program.
 In addition, fellows from our world-class pulmonary-medical critical care and cardiology programs join for regular critical care journal clubs and other lectures.
-Fellows from one of the nation’s only pediatric neurocritical care fellowship program, based at the affiliated Ann & Robert H. Lurie Children’s Hospital of Chicago, rotate for a month on the adult neuro-ICU service and participate in joint didactics as well.
+Fellows from one of the nation’s few pediatric neurocritical care fellowship program, based at the affiliated Ann & Robert H. Lurie Children’s Hospital of Chicago, rotate for a month on the adult neuro-ICU service and participate in joint didactics as well.

 Research